|I've been making baklava since 1982.|

 Do NOT cool the pastry before adding the syrup.
 It needs to incorporate with the phyllo and nuts before cooling.

-12. Don't cover (or the steam will make the pastry soggy).
+12. Do not cover while cooling (or the steam will make the pastry soggy).
 Cool 2 or 3 hours before serving.
 I try to make baklava a full day ahead before serving.
 The flavors marry better that way.
 For an ideal texture, store in a cool, dry place, like the pantry (not the fridge).

 Serve out of the pan our place into paper muffin cups.